Book Club

 Bridge is held at the KK Activity Center the 2nd & the 4th Wednesday of the month.
 The novice and intermediate groups have been combined with the novice group being comfortable playing with the intermediate group.
 Bridge is a very successful activity.

-The Dinner Out Group is open to all Graduate Newcomers that wish to participate.
-The group meets four times during the "newcomer year" at a location designated by the group coordinators.
+Dinner Out is open to all Graduate Newcomers that wish to participate.
+The group meets approximately four times a year at a location designated by the group coordinator.

 The group will meet the 4th Tuesday of the month, 12:30 – 4:30 pm.
 Four hands are played twice.
 Winners of first hand play winners of other teams, losers play losers of other teams.
 Members sign up to host at their home and a schedule is set up for the year.